omgnetwork/ios-sdk/README.md

 # Tests

-In order to run the live tests (binded to a working server) you need to fill the corresponding tokens in the file `LiveTestCase.swift`.
+In order to run the live tests (bound to a working server) you need to fill the corresponding variables in the file `LiveTestCase.swift`.
 ```
 /// Replace with yours!
 var validBaseURL = ""